 - The European Investment Bank

-The European Ombudsman cannot deal with complaints concerning national, regional or local authorities of member states, even when the complaints are about European Community law.
-If the European Ombudsman is unable to investigate your complaint, he or she will do their best to advise you of another body that could help.
-This may be a national ombudsman, a regional ombudsman or committee on petitions.
-The European Ombudsman liases regularly with national and regional ombudsmen, as some complaints are more appropriately dealt with on a national or regional level.
+The European Ombudsman cannot deal with complaints concerning national, regional or local authorities of member states, even when the complaints are about European Union law.
+If the European Ombudsman is unable to investigate your complaint, they will do their best to advise you of another body that could help.
+The European Network of Ombudsmen was established in 1996 to connect the European Ombudsmen with national and regional ombudsmen and make sure that complaints are dealt with at an appropriate level.

 Who can complain to the European Ombudsman?